Analyzing and Tuning Warm-up of the JVM with Azul Zulu Prime Builds of OpenJDKApril 01, 2023

 So how do you know if your application is warmed up?
 The best way is by measuring the performance of your program by whatever metric you would normally measure it with.
 This could be operations/second or service time.
 Run a very long test and see how long it takes to reach 99% of peak performance and remain steadily at that level for a long period of time.

 Note that JIT compilers often keep performing optimizations long after you’ve reached your optimal peak performance.
-You, therefore, see higher CPU activity even after your code is running at optimal peak performance.
+Therefore, you see higher CPU activity even after your code is running at optimal peak performance.

 When analyzing the compiler behavior, Azul Platform Prime’s Garbage Collector (GC) log file is the first information source to look into because this log file not only tracks GC information.
 On Azul Platform Prime, the log also contains much information about compilation activity and general system resources utilization.